The Fokker-Planck equation with subcritical confinement force: Introduction

 Here and below, we denote $\langle x \rangle := (1 + |x|^2)^{1/2}$ for any $x \in \R^d$.

 It is worth mentioning that we have made two normalization hypotheses by taking a diffusion coefficient equal to $1$ in \eqref{eq:FPeq} as well as a lower bound constant equal to $1$ in the first condition in \eqref{eq:CondChamp}.
-Of course, these two normalization hypotheses can be removed by standard scaling arguments (in the time and position variables) and thus do not restrict the generality of our analysis.
+Of course, these two normalization hypotheses can be removed by standard scaling arguments (in the time and position variables) and thus do not restrict the generality of our analysis, but on the other hand noticeably simplify the presentation.

 A typical example of a force field is the one associated to a confinement potential \beqn (x) := \nabla V(x), \quad V(x) := { \langle x \rangle^\gamma \over \gamma} + V_0, \quad V_0 \in \R. \eeqn In this case, we may observe that \beqn G (x) := {\rm e}^{- V(x) } \in L^1(\R^d) \cap C^2(\R^d), \eeqn is a stationary solution of \eqref{eq:FPeq}, and even an equilibrium state.
 We may assume that $G$ is a probability measure, by choosing the constant $V_0$ adequately.
-We recall that when $F$ is given by \eqref{eq:def:F=nablaV} with $\gamma \ge 1$, the following Poincar\'e inequality
+We recall that when $\bf F$ is given by \eqref{eq:def:F=nablaV} with $\gamma \ge 1$, the following Poincar\'e inequality

 holds for any $f$ such that $\int_{{\Bbb R}^d}f(x)\exp(-V(x))dx = 0$.
-Such a Poincar\'e inequality does not hold when $\gamma \in (0,1)$, which is the case studied in this paper, but only a weak version of this inequality remains true (see \cite{MR1856277}, and below \eqref{eq:wPineq} and section~\ref{sec:Poincare}).
+Such a Poincar\'e inequality does not hold when $\gamma \in (0,1)$, which is the case studied in this paper, but only a weak version of this inequality remains true (see \cite{MR1856277}, and below \eqref{eq:wPineq} and section~\ref{subsec:RocknerWang}).
 In particular, there is no spectral gap for the associated operator $\LL$, nor is there an exponential trend to the equilibrium for the associated semigroup.
 Similarly, the classical {\it logarithmic Sobolev inequality} does not hold but only a {\it modified} version of it, see the discussion in \cite[Section 2]{MR1751701}.

 In the general case of a force field which is not the gradient of a potential, one may see easily that the above Fokker-Planck equation preserves positivity, that is